ameliaeckard/spatial-audio-research-arvr/DOCUMENTATION.md

 This project utilized AI assistance specifically for:
 - **Code review and debugging**: Identifying potential memory leaks, performance issues, and Swift/visionOS best practices
 - **Development assistance**: Guidance on ARKit anchor management, RealityKit spatial audio implementation, and async/await patterns in SwiftUI

-Key technical decisions, research methodology, system architecture, and all scientific aspects were developed independently.
-AI served as a development tool to improve code quality and resolve implementation challenges, particularly around the complex spatial audio positioning system and ARKit integration patterns.

 ## Credits